 Patna, or Pataliputra the city that was founded by Magadh king Ajatshatru on the banks of river Ganga, the nucleus of the kingdom of Ashoka.
-The present day capital of the state of Bihar is an interesting mix of a city with a magnificent past.
-The one that is positively looking towards a bright future.
-Ancient travelers like Fa-Hein called it as the city built by super humans and Megasthenes has written elaborately about its palace.
+The present-day capital of the state of Bihar is an interesting mix of a city with a magnificent past.
+The one that is positively looking toward a bright future.
+Ancient travelers like Fa-Hein called it the city built by superhumans and Megasthenes has written elaborately about its palace.
 But by the time Huan-Tsang reached Patna, he could only mention its past glory.

-Holding the snippets of its past is Patna Museum, probably one of the richest museums in terms of archeological heritage in the country.
-As you enter the museum, the shining statue of Didarganj Yakshi or the chawri (whisk) bearer welcomes you.
+Holding the snippets of its past is the city Museum, probably one of the richest museums in terms of archeological heritage in the country.
+As you enter the museum, the shining statue of Didarganj Yakshi, or the Chawri (whisk) bearer welcomes you.
 One can be completely awed by it.
-The life size idol of a woman wearing heavy Jewelry and just the lower garment, with hair neatly tied at the back with a whisk in one and the other hand broken stands tall in front of you.
+The life-size idol of a woman wearing heavy Jewelry and just the lower garment, with hair neatly tied at the back with a whisk in one and the other hand broken stands tall in front of you.

 Just by the side of the Yakshi, you can also see the first Digambar Jain image, a nude male torso found at Lohanipur.
 There is the earliest image of Shalbhanjika with Mauryan polish.
-Many more treasures from the 3rd BCE to 11th CE that you can admire.
-There are images from all three primary religions that flourished in this part of the country viz Hinduism, Jainism, and Buddhist.
+Many more treasures from the 3rd BCE to the 11th CE that you can admire.
+There are images from all three primary religions that flourished in this part of the country viz Hinduism, Jainism, and Buddhism.
 Some of the Buddhist or Jain images showing the trampling of Hindu deities tell us that times were not as peaceful.

-Agam Kuan is an ancient well that is said to exist since the time of Ashoka.
+The Agam Kuan is an ancient well that is said to exist since the time of Ashoka.
 He is supposed to have murdered his 99 brothers and thrown their bodies in this very well.
-Today, the well has high red colored walls.
-You can view the inside only through small windows made in the high wall.
+Today, the well has high red-colored walls.
+You can view the inside only through small windows made on the high wall.
 There is a Sheetla Devi temple just by the well and it is said that priests or Brahmins used to use this well for rituals.
 They also said that it is impossible to drain out the water of this well and anyone who tries to do so will be destroyed.

 One of the locals told us that the former chief minister of state Lalu Yadav had tried to empty this well to let down the Brahmins.
 But could not empty it and from that day his downfall started.
 Now, Is this not how the stories were created and passed on orally?

 Kumhrar is the place where the sabha or assembly hall of Chandragupta I and emperor Ashoka was.
 The 80-pillared hall is the one that experts say has been mentioned in the Sabha Parva of Mahabharata.
 As of now, you can see only the place it was and you have to use your imagination to imagine the glory that place would have seen.
-There is an excavated pillar placed there and you can only admire the polish of the half broken pillar.
-At some distance, there is an excavation that shows the monastery cum hospital of the famous physician of Gupta period Dhanvantari, appropriately called Arogyavihar.
+There is an excavated pillar placed there and you can only admire the polish of the half-broken pillar.
+At some distance, there is an excavation that shows the monastery cum hospital of the famous physician of the Gupta period Dhanvantari, appropriately called Arogyavihar.
 Apparently, there was an inscription telling this.
 As of now, you can only see the ruins of the place having some small rooms, it is impossible to visualize anything more than that.

 To create the ambiance the monastery is now surrounded by a well-maintained herbal garden.
 There is a small site museum, which we could not see because there was n power and it was completely dark.